Construction Permitting

 Step 1) Submit an Engineering Report for Approval (if Required)

-2. If an engineering report is not required, a technical memorandum to include relevant calculations, and/or an engineering report form (Form 626-WER, 656-SER, or 627-WRER) should be submitted with the plans and specifications (see Step 2).
+• If an engineering report is not required, a technical memorandum to include relevant calculations, and/or an engineering report form (Form 626-WER, 656-SER, or 627-WRER) should be submitted with the plans and specifications.

 Step 2) Submit Plans and Specifications for Approval

-1. Submit all required documents (see “Construction Permitting Application Forms” below), review fees, and any other relevant information for DEQ’s review.
-Applications will not be begin technical review by a DEQ Plan Review Engineer until all required documents have been submitted.
+• Submit all required documents (see “Construction Permitting Application Forms” below), review fees, and any other relevant information for DEQ’s review.
+Applications will not begin technical review by a DEQ Plan Review Engineer until all required documents have been submitted.

-• A municipality or rural water district may request a copy of their standard specifications or ordinances be kept on file with DEQ for the review of future permit applications.
-If a municipality or rural water district would like to pursue this option, please contact Rocky Chen at 405-702-8100 or email him at Rocky.Chen@deq.ok.gov.
+• Note: A municipality or rural water/sewer district may request a copy of their standard specifications be kept on file with DEQ for the review of future permit applications.
+If a municipality or rural water/sewer district would like to pursue this option, please contact Rocky Chen at 405-702-8100 or email him at Rocky.Chen@deq.ok.gov.

-3. Once an application has been received by DEQ, the Plan Review Engineer will have 30 days to review water/sewer line applications and 45 days to review any treatment or water well projects.
+• Following an administrative review for completeness, DEQ will have 30 days to review water/sewer line applications and 45 days to review any treatment or water well applications.

-4. Following DEQ review of the application, DEQ will either send a Notice of Deficiencies (NOD) letter requesting revisions/clarifying information or DEQ will approve the application (see Step 3).
+• DEQ will then either send a Notice of Deficiencies (NOD) letter requesting revisions/clarifying information or DEQ will approve the application.

 Step 3) DEQ Approval and Permit Issuance

-1. Once DEQ approves the application, a DEQ permit will be mailed to the applicant along with the DEQ approved plans and specifications.
+• Once DEQ approves the application, a DEQ construction permit will be emailed to the applicant.
+The DEQ approved plans and specifications will be returned by mail or electronically, depending on the original submission format.

 The electronic submittal or e-submittal program was unveiled in 2020 as a green and paperless way to apply for a DEQ construction permit.
-The e-submittal program is intended to reduce waste from paper correspondence and submittals; for instance, all submittals, NODs, invoices, and permits will be transferred to and from the applicant/consulting engineer by email or through a File Transfer Protocol (FTP) server.
+The e-submittal program is intended to reduce waste from paper correspondence and submittals; for instance, all submittals to DEQ will be submitted through an online portal using Microsoft SharePoint and DEQ’s correspondence will be provided by email.

 How to Enroll in the E-submittal Program